Turbo: A Power Rangers Movie: Production

 The costumes for Elgar, Maligore and the Eaglettes were built by the Chiodo Brothers.

-As opposed to the CGI Megazord used in the first Power Rangers film, this sequel uses a practical costume for the Turbo Megazord.
+As opposed to the CGI Megazord used in the previous film, Mighty Morphin Power Rangers: The Movie, this sequel uses a practical costume for the Turbo Megazord.
 The television series would instead rely on Carranger footage.

-Between production of the film and television series, Hilary Shepard Turner took maternity leave and was initially replaced by Carol Hoyt as Divatox.
+Between production of the film and television series Power Rangers Turbo, Hilary Shepard Turner took maternity leave and was initially replaced by Carol Hoyt as Divatox.
 Shepard resumed the role in the 26th episode, continuing through Power Rangers in Space.

+Music

+Soundtrack

-MusicTurbo: A Power Rangers Movie (Original Motion Picture Soundtrack) is the licensed soundtrack to the film.
-It was released by Hollywood Records on March 18, 1997, on Audio CD and Compact Cassette.
+Turbo: A Power Rangers Movie (Original Motion Picture Soundtrack) is the licensed soundtrack to the film.
+It was released by Mercury Records on March 18, 1997, on Audio CD and Compact Cassette.

-The album serves a dual purpose, as it not only used much of the music heard in the movie, but also contained several tracks from Power Rangers: Zeo.
+The album serves a dual purpose, as it not only used much of the music heard in the movie, but also contained several tracks from Power Rangers Zeo.

 Release

 Home media

 The film was released on July 8, 1997, on VHS and LaserDisc.
 The film (as well as 1995's Mighty Morphin Power Rangers: The Movie) was then released on a two-sided DVD disc on March 13, 2001, and then re-released on a single-sided disc in 2003.
 This film was re-released with different packaging in 2011.
 The film was then re-released in March 2017 in a bundled set with Mighty Morphin Power Rangers: The Movie to coincide with the release of the 2017 film Power Rangers.

 In 2019, it was announced that Shout!
 Factory had acquired the rights to re-release the movie and confirmed that Turbo: A Power Rangers Movie would be released for the first time on Blu-ray.
 It was released on July 30, 2019.